felipesandoli/trivia/README.md

 ### API

 The questions displayed in the game were taken from the [OPEN TRIVIA DATABASE](https://opentdb.com/) API.
 A tutorial from [MDN](https://developer.mozilla.org/en-US/) was followed to write the code for getting the data from Open Trivia Database.
-The totorial can be found on the following link: [MDN-fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
+The tutorial can be found on the following link: [MDN-fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).

 ### HTML Data Attributes